odyslam/home-urbit/README.md

 **Note**: With docker, we can't automatically set the hostname of the device.
 Thus, you will need to access it via the IP and not `homeurbit.local`.

-If you want to change the hostname of your Raspberry Pi: https://blog.jongallant.com/2017/11/raspberrypi-change-hostname/
+If you want to [change](https://blog.jongallant.com/2017/11/raspberrypi-change-hostname/) the hostname of your Raspberry Pi.
 You will be able to access the device via `<hostname>.local`.

 ## Configure minio S3 storage